 June is the month of sad farewells in Dubai as long and short-time expats depart our sandy shores.
 A fun going away party is often spent at home with all the friends you have met over the years but we are sure the last thing you want to be thinking about on top of moving is cooking!

 Fortunately, Dubai has an array of great outside catering companies which will rescue you from days spent in the kitchen filling canapés and polishing the glasses & cutlery.
 These companies will arrive at your home with the food, tables, chairs, table cloths and even the waiters.
 Many of the companies can provide anything ranging from a five course sit down dinner to the Shawarma man (secretly everyone’s favorite!).
 Read more

 Al Fanar – Dubai Festival City“Where do you go for local Emirati food in Dubai?”
 A question that I am asked a lot.
 Now, I would say head over to my grandmother’s kitchen where some of the best Emirati food is made (pronounced Emarati by the way).
 However, although my grandmother would love it, this doesn’t really answer the question.

 And so I began to taste my way around every Emirati restaurant and café in Dubai, as well as spots serving Emirati dishes in search of the best.
 My journey was sometimes funny, other times horrific, but always enlightening.

 It has left me much wiser and as such, here are my top 5 recommendations for eating Emirati food in Dubai – in no particular order: Read more

 There are loads of Easter activities planned for the Easter weekend.
 Easter Bunnies will be busy entertaining children in various locations throughout the city.
 It will be an egg-citing time for the entire family!

-Here is a listing of the Good Friday and Easter Sunday brunches happening over the Easter weekend in Dubai…
+Here is a listing of the Good Friday, Saturday and Easter Sunday brunches happening over the Easter weekend in Dubai…